LiorSinai/liorsinai.github.io/_posts/2024-08-03-micrograd-2-expr.md

 Next the code retrieves all the calls with pullbacks from the primal and loops over them, calling the pullbacks one by one.
 For each call it also loops over the input arguments and unpacks them one by one.
 Each variable's gradient is added to `grads` and may be used later in the loop.
+The `_var_name` function ensures that the keys of `grads` can be connected back to the original functions.
 {% highlight julia %}
     pr, calls = primal(forw)
     i = length(calls)